 - prenatal diagnosis - examining cells for possible abnormalities in the foetus

-- predictive testing - to identify patients who may be at risk from single gene disorders
+- carrier testing - to identify patients who may be at risk from single gene disorders

 - confirmation of diagnosis.